Superconducting properties of Fibonacci chains with enhanced superconducting pairing at the boundaries: Results and discussions

 \subsection{Three critical temperatures}

-Now, we address the problem of the critical superconductive temperatures in the Fibonacci chain approximants.
-As seen in Figs.~\ref{fig1}(c, d), the superconductivity in the chain $S_{n=12}$ with $t_A=0.8$ is essentially inhomogeneous, i.e., the end and bulk pair potentials $\Delta(i=1,\,F_n,\,{\rm bulk})$ drop to zero at different temperatures.
-As a result, one obtains distinct end and bulk critical temperatures, which is similar to the conclusions obtained for a one-dimensional attractive Hubbard model with uniform hopping in Refs.~\onlinecite{croitoru2020, chen2022,bai2023, bai2023a,debraganca2023}.
-Moreover, the pair potential at the left end of the chain in Fig.~\ref{fig1} persists at higher temperatures compared to the right end.
-In this way, we observe two distinct end critical temperatures: left ($T_{cL}$) and right ($T_{cR}$).
-Such a characteristic feature does not exist in the ordinary Hubbard model, see Refs.~\onlinecite{croitoru2020, chen2022,bai2023, bai2023a,debraganca2023}.
-In this section, we investigate how the bulk $T_{cb}$, $T_{cL}$, and $T_{cR}$ are sensitive to the parameters $n$ and $t_A$.
+Now, {we consider the problem of multiple superconducting critical temperatures in the Fibonacci chain}.
+As is seen in Figs.~\ref{fig1}(c, d), the superconductivity in the chain $S_{n={13}}$ with $t_A=0.8$ is essentially inhomogeneous, i.e., the end and bulk pair potentials $\Delta(i=1,\,{N},\,{\rm bulk})$ drop to zero at different temperatures.
+As a result, one obtains distinct critical temperatures for the end and bulk regions, similar to the conclusions reached for an $s$-wave periodic superconducting chain~\onlinecite{croitoru2020, chen2022,bai2023, bai2023a,debraganca2023}.
+Moreover, one can see that the pair potential at the left end of the Fibonacci chain in Fig.~\ref{fig1} persists at higher temperatures compared to the right end.
+In this way, we observe two distinct end critical temperatures.
+Notice that such a feature does not exist in the periodic case, see Refs.~\onlinecite{croitoru2020, chen2022,bai2023, bai2023a,debraganca2023}.
+In this section, we investigate how the bulk $T_{cb}$, the left-end $T_{cL}$, and right-end $T_{cR}$ critical temperatures are sensitive to the sequence number $n$ and hopping coefficient $t_A$~(in units of $t_B$).

-The $T$-dependent pair potential $\Delta(i)$ at $i=1$, $F_n$ and inside (bulk) the chain $S_{n=12}$ is shown in Figs.~\ref{fig5}(a-d) for $t_A=0.8$, $1$, $1.2$, and $2$ with curves marked by triangles, spheres, and squares, respectively.
-To better understand the microscopic picture, Figs.~\ref{fig5}(e-h) illustrate the corresponding single-species quasiparticle contribution $\Delta_\alpha(i)$ as a function of $\alpha$ at $T=0$.
-In general, one can see that the $T-$dependent data for $\Delta(i)$ are similar to those of the conventional BCS theory~\cite{gennes1966}.
+The $T$-dependent pair potential $\Delta(i)$ calculated at $i=1$, $N$, and in the chain center (averaged over the range $0.4N \le i \le 0.6N$) for $S_{n={13}}$ is shown in Figs.~\ref{fig5}(a-d) for $t_A=0.8$, $1$, {$1.6$, and $3$}, see the curves marked by triangles (red), spheres (blue), and squares (green), respectively. {The two solid green curves shown in Figs.~\ref{fig5}(a-d) exhibit the maximal and minimal values of the multifractal pair potential in the central region $0.4N \le i \le 0.6N$.
+To better understand the microscopic picture, Figs.~\ref{fig5}(e-h) illustrate the corresponding single-species quasiparticle contributions $\Delta_\alpha(i=1,N)$ as functions of $\alpha$ at $T=0$; the data for $i=1$ are marked by red triangles while the results for $i=N$ are given by blue circles.
+In general, one can see that the $T-$dependent data for $\Delta(i)$ are qualitatively similar to those of the conventional BCS theory~\cite{gennes1966}.
+However, numerically, they deviate from the BCS trend.}